alexpeterhall/quotes/quotes.md

-"Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy." - Thich Nhat Hanh "It's never too late - never too late to start over, never too late to be happy." - Jane Fonda "Most men pursue pleasure with such breathless haste that they hurry past it." - Søren Kierkegaard
+"Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy." - Thich Nhat Hanh "It's never too late - never too late to start over, never too late to be happy." - Jane Fonda "Most men pursue pleasure with such breathless haste that they hurry past it." - Søren Kierkegaard "Above all, be the heroine of your life, not the victim." - Nora Ephron "When things go bad, don't go with them." - Elvis Presley "Never give up, for that is just the place and time that the tide will turn." - Harriet Beecher Stowe "Stay close to anything that makes you glad that you're alive." - Hafez

 ## Focus